 - Write a test proposal: An app developer submits a test proposal using Google Issue Tracker, describing the issue that has been identified and proposing a test to check for it.
 The proposal must include the associated CDD requirement ID.
 The Android team reviews the proposal.

-- Develop a CTS test: After a proposal is approved, its submitter creates a CTS test on AOSP on the main (AOSP/master) branch.
+- Develop a CTS test: After a proposal is approved, its submitter creates a CTS test on AOSP on the main (AOSP/main) branch.
 The Android team reviews the code.

 - Publish test: Submit your CL on

 CTS-D test writing guidelines

 - Follow all the steps described in CTS Development.

 - Add your tests to the appropriate test plan:

 include-filtersto add your new tests to the CTS-D test plan: